 There is no legal requirement to use an estate agent – indeed about 3% of the UK market is self-sales.
 It is easy to get an idea of what the houses in your area are worth – check the land registry and look in local estate agents at similar properties.
 You can put your own board up and whip up some photos and descriptions, or you can use an online agent although make sure they advertise on the main property websites (Rightmove, Zoopla and Primelocation) – I have seen offers to do this from around £400.
 For more details on how to sell your own home see this article on the BBC business website.

 You are allowed to market your own property and use an estate agent although you must make sure that the agreement is water-tight as you do not want to be handing over money to an agent when you have been the one who has found the buyer.

 Try and avoid using a removals company – this is where friends and family can come to the rescue.
 Have a look out for second hand packing boxes and hire your own van – some ‘vans’ are the size of small lorries and don’t require a HGV license.
-If you are moving things yourself then buying a inexpensive car boot folding toe sack truck will be a good investment and save you doing a lot of heavy lifting.
+If you are moving things yourself then buying an inexpensive platform truck will be a good investment and save you doing a lot of heavy lifting.

 Failing this a ‘man with a van’ will be a far cheaper option than a removals company, although probably not a good choice if you have a grand piano or an expensive porcelain collection!

 Car Boot Sales

 Car boots and garage sales are a win-win!
 You get to raise a bit of cash and you help reduce the amount of unnecessary clutter around the house – something you will be very grateful of when it comes to the moving day.